maydayv7/arch-btrfs/README.txt

 Arch Linux GNOME-BTRFS Install on BIOS/MBR/CSM
 This is basically how I install my Arch.
 This config is compatible with Timeshift.
 Please reach out to me for doubts or suggestions

+<These> letters are comments
+[These] letters are sub-headings
 Enter custom values for CAPITALIZED letters
-<These> letters are comments

 [Network]
 iwctl